wasabee-project/Wasabee-Server/README.md

 ## Our group uses GroupMe/Slack/Hangouts/AIM/ICQ/IRC...

 Look through the Telegram code.
 Adding support for your favorite system probably shouldn't be too hard.
 Probably a couple files, few lines of code and you'll have the basics.
-Then you send it back to us in a pull request and the beauty of open source in action causes WASABI to gain more features.
+Then you send it back to us in a pull request and the beauty of open source in action causes Wasabee to gain more features.

 ## I don't want to use your app for sharing my location data.